• Recipes

 Add a spoonful of chicken bouillon, dried oregano, tomato paste, and a splash of water.
 Blend until smooth.
 Then pour the sauce back into the same pan you used for frying the tortilla and let it simmer for a couple of minutes to thicken.

-1 tsp chicken bouillon, ¼ tsp oregano, 1 tbsp tomato paste
+1 teaspoon chicken bouillon, ¼ teaspoon oregano, 1 tablespoon tomato paste

 • To serve, spoon some ranchero sauce onto the plate, top with a slice of the chile relleno casserole, and add a side of warm corn tortillas and Mexican rice.